/**

 addPublicRoutes(publicRoutes) {

-kiss.router.publicRoutes = kiss.router.publicRoutes.concat(publicRoutes)
+kiss.router.publicRoutes = kiss.router.publicRoutes.concat(publicRoutes).unique()

 },